 Bibs Pacifiers are a Must HAVE!

-- Designed and manufactured in Denmark/EU
+- Designed and made in Denmark/EU

 For hygienic reasons, we recommend replacing pacifiers every 4-6 weeks.